Education Bill Savings

 A battery without solar can still arbitrage peak rates and collect VPP payments.
 The battery, not the panel, is the asset that earns.

 This is the cleanest expression of Kora's design philosophy.
-Kora is built as a home energy control system first, with solar as a supported input rather than a requirement [12].
-The Smart Panel and Powerblocks deliver TOU arbitrage, backup, and circuit-level control with or without panels, and can accept AC-coupled solar later [12].
-So if you do not have solar, the honest read is: worth it where the TOU spread is real or a program pays you, narrower where it is not.
+Kora is a home energy control system first, with solar as a supported input rather than a requirement [12].
+The Smart Panel and Powerblocks deliver TOU operation, backup, and circuit-level control with or without panels, then accept AC-coupled solar later [12].
+That makes Kora relevant both to today's solar owner and to the much larger set of households moving toward electrification in stages.

 Are Home Batteries Worth It with NEM 3.0?